Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 Timings: 1 pm and 3 pm every day except Wednesday and Thursday

-Besides these free encounters, the Cincinnati Zoo also has private paid encounters with exotic animals.
+Besides these free encounters, the Cincinnati Zoo has private paid encounters with exotic animals.

-For upwards of $200 per person, visitors can spend half an hour with animals such as Giraffes, Penguins, Sloths, Wallabies, Elephants, Hippo, Red Panda, etc.
+For upwards of $200 per person, visitors can spend half an hour with animals such as Giraffes, Penguins, Sloths, Wallabies, Elephants, Hippos, Red Panda, etc.

 Cincinnati Zoo map